uc-roshangautam/LocationTracker1/README.md

 ## 📋 Overview

 This application tracks the user's geographical location at regular intervals, stores the data in a local SQLite database, and displays the locations on an interactive map with a heat map visualization.
-The heat map uses color gradients to show temporal information:
+The heat map uses color gradients to show temporal information
-- **Blue (Cool)**: Oldest tracked locations
-- **Yellow (Warm)**: Middle-aged tracked locations
-- **Red (Hot)**: Most recent tracked locations

 ## 🎯 Features